 What is your first reaction on a network fault?
 A direct login to the device is not a recommended approach to start troubleshooting an alert.
 Providing an access to every team member for all the devices in the network has associated risks and is an option that does not scale in expanding teams.
 That said, you would like the team to be equipped with the required utilities that lets them quickly troubleshoot the network performance problems.
 Instant accesses to the network troubleshooting tools help isolate a fault quickly and embark on the actions needed to resolve a fault as early as possible.

-Here is collection of OpManager's network monitoring tools that helps perform the first and second level troubleshooting based on the nature of the network fault.
+The following tools help you to perform the first and second level troubleshooting based on the nature of the network fault, thus making it robust enough to be chosen as an enterprise network monitoring tool.

 When you receive a 'device down' alert, the first condition that you might want to assess is if the device is reachable.
 From the device snapshot page in OpManager, do an instant ping and check for response.
 You can troubleshoot further using the other network monitoring tools if a ping to the device fails, or if the response time is very high.